scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 DMTCP is capable of checkpointing a distributed computations with processes running on multiple nodes.
-It automatically checkpoints and restores various kinds of inter process communication mechanisms such as shared-memory, message queues, pseudo-ttys, pipes and network sockets.
+It automatically checkpoints and restores various kinds of inter-process communication mechanisms such as shared-memory, message queues, pseudo-ttys, pipes and network sockets.

 An IPython session involving a distributed computation running on a